JoeltheFox/joelthefox.github.io/_posts/2019-08-21-Snake-Puzzle-Games.md

 ### [Wriggle 3D](https://apps.apple.com/us/app/wriggle-3d/id767189857?mt=12) by Andrea Gilbert and Tom Jolly, developed by Conlan Rios

-The [original Wriggle puzzles](http://www.clickmazes.com/wriggle/ixwriggle.htm) by Andrea Gilbert from 2003 is I believe the very first snake puzzle game!
-It was initially created as a variation of sliding block puzzles of the [Rush Hour](https://en.wikipedia.org/wiki/Rush_Hour_(puzzle)) variety.
+The [original Wriggle puzzles](http://www.clickmazes.com/wriggle/ixwriggle.htm) by Andrea Gilbert from 2003 was the very first snake puzzle game, and Wriggle 3D is the most fully developed game in the Wriggle family.
+Wriggle was initially created as a variation of sliding block puzzles of the [Rush Hour](https://en.wikipedia.org/wiki/Rush_Hour_(puzzle)) variety.
 In Rush Hour, vehicles can only move by their front and back, along the line defined by their long end.
 This variant relaxes the movement – the front and rear of the objects are the only parts that can lead, but instead of moving just in a straight line, they can move in any direction and the rest of the object will follow in a snake-like way.
 Wriggle 3D is the game I am writing about first because the original Wriggle puzzles had been unavailable until Oct 2020 due to java applets becoming defunct.
+I eventually got a chance to play through all the other Wriggle games and you can find them at the end of the article.

-The extra flexibility in movement is countered by walls that block movement, to make puzzles that do feel quite a bit like Rush Hour, giving the same feeling of “how do I ever clear my path to the exit.”
+The extra flexibility in movement compared to Rush Hour is countered by blocking walls, to make puzzles that do feel quite a bit like Rush Hour, giving the same feeling of “how do I ever clear my path to the exit.”
 I think this is a step up, being more fun and deeper than Rush Hour.
 Deeper in the sense that for the same difficulty of puzzle, the solver will need to think more conceptually and strategically in this game.
-Like in Snake Sliders, the secondary goal is to solve each puzzle in the fewest moves (again counting a move as dragging the end of a snake by any distance).
+Like in Snake Sliders, the secondary goal is to solve each puzzle in the fewest moves (again counting a move as dragging one end of a snake by any distance).
 This proves to be quite a tough challenge, on par with Snake Sliders.
 There are many really interesting puzzles in the game, the final one being exceptionally nice.

 Wriggle 3D comprises the same 80 puzzles that were present in a now defunct mobile app called Wriggle.
+They don't overlap much with the Wriggle puzzles currently on the clickmazes website.
 I find the graphics, music, and controls work well.
-It is currently only available for Mac.
+It is only available for Mac right now.

 ![wriggle 3D](https://joelthefox.github.io/img/Wriggle3D.png)